Last updated on June 5th, 2018

 Be careful and don’t catch the labels when sewing!
 Guess how I know.

-And your custom DIY motorcycle armored pants are done!
+And there you go, custom DIY motorcycle armored pants!

 Well basically that’s it.